datarec/Revis/README.md

 5. all done.

 # Installation
-if the requirements.py doesn't work then you'll have to do a manual installation
+if the requirements.py doesn't work then you'll have to do a manual installation, please refer to the bold text below:

 **pip3 install termcolor**

-after you will need to head over to ngrok.com, download the portable executable then copy it to your winodws PATH directory.
+after you will need to head over to ngrok.com, download the portable executable then copy it to your windows PATH directory.

-# Notes
+# Information
-This is a tool you can use effectively use get into another computer remotely.
+This is a tool you can effectively use get into another computer remotely, the tool utilizes TCP sockets to send and recieve data via a process that pipes standard input and output through the socket and onto your computers screen.

-Paired with an understanding of social engineering you could quite easily conduct some interesting research and you'd be very surprised with what you could achieve.
+Whether it be locally, over the internet.. this tool aims to provide some automation and simplicity with regards to executing reverse shells.